Coast Guard, DOT.

 Mr. Joe Arca, Project Officer, First Coast Guard District, (212) 668-7165.End Further Info End Preamble Start Supplemental Information

-The Route 7 (Rutgers Street) Bridge, at mile 8.9, across the Passaic River, has a vertical clearance of 8 feet at mean high water, and 13 feet at mean low water in the closed position.
-The existing drawbridge operating regulations are listed at 33 CFR 117.739(k) require the bridge to open on signal if at least four-hours notice is given.
+The Route 1 & 9 (Lincoln Highway) Bridge has a vertical clearance of 40 feet at mean high water and 45 feet at mean low water.
+The existing regulations at 33 CFR 117.739(b) require the draw to open on signal after at least a four-hour advance notice is given.

 Under the Regulatory Flexibility Act (5 U.S.C.
-601-612) we considered whether this rule would have a significant economic impact on a substantial number of small entities.
-“Small entities” comprises small businesses, not-for profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations less than 50,000.
+601-612), we considered whether this rule would have a significant economic impact on a substantial number of small entities.
+The term “small entities” comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations less than 50,000.

 The Coast Guard certifies under 5 U.S.C.
-605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
-This conclusion is based on the fact that no known vessels will be prevented from transiting this bridge as a result of this bridge closure.
+605(b), that this rule will not have a significant economic impact on a substantial number of small entities.
+This conclusion is based on the fact that the bridge has historically had no requests to open during the effective period of this temporary final rule.

 Collection of Information